testingisdocumenting/znai/znai-docs/documentation/introduction/rationale.md

 # Stale Documentation

 Keeping documentation up to date is a hard task.
-It's often the case that the more separated your documentation is from the code it's decribing, the more likely it won't be updated when a feature is added or changed.
+It's often the case that the more separated your documentation is from the code it's describing, the more likely it won't be updated when a feature is added or changed.

 Depending on your product and clients, stale documentation can cause:
 * `:icon:time` Lost time for users